Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name]

-I am writing to let you know of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an expert and experienced professional in [Your field], I believe I would be the perfect candidate to be considered for this job.
+I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an extremely skilled and experienced individual in [Your profession], I believe I would be an ideal candidate for this job.

-Thank you for considering my application.
-I am looking forward receiving your feedback.
+Thank you for your consideration of my application.
+I look forward to receiving your feedback.

 Sincerely,